plan-vision/hppcrt/README.txt

 * Custom default values for methods returning default values in some circumstances. (see Javadoc)

-* Boolean versions of containers when it makes sense: lists, queues, stacks, values in Maps.

 ...and some general performance and API tweaks.

 All these new features are heavily Unit tested, so should work well.